Northern Society of the Decembrists

-The Northern Society of the Decembrists (Северное тайное общество, lit.
-'Northern Secret Society') was formed in St. Petersburg after the dissolution of the Union of Prosperity.
+The Northern Secret Society (Северное тайное общество), also called the Northern Society of the Decembrists or the Decembrists, was formed in St. Petersburg after the dissolution of the Union of Prosperity.
 Its members participated in the Decembrist revolt.

 Formation

 The Northern Society was formed in St. Petersburg in 1822 from two Decembrist groups headed by Nikita Muravyov and Sergei Trubetskoy.

 When the Union of Prosperity was dissolved at the Moscow Congress of its leaders in January 1821, it was decided to create a new organization with four boards, one each in Moscow, Petersburg, Smolensk and Tulchin.
 However, none of them were created.
 Some future Decembrists, headed by Pavel Pestel, did not recognize the decision of the Moscow Congress and entered the Southern Society in March 1821.
 In St. Petersburg, the Northern Society appeared, and its organizational structure was formed in 1822.
 Members of the society were divided into "convinced" (full-fledged) and "agreeable" (unequal).
 The governing body was the "Supreme Duma" of three people (originally Nikita Muravyov, Nikolay Turgenev and Yevgeny Obolensky, later - Sergei Trubetskoy, Kondraty Ryleyev and Alexander Bestuzhev).
 At the beginning of 1825, Ryleyev attracted Pyotr Kakhovsky, who was extremely negative towards the Tsarist autocracy.

 The guards officers Ivan Gorstkin, Mikhail Naryshkin, and naval officers Nikolai Chizhov, Boris and Mikhail Bodisko also took an active part in the Northern Society.